-There are numerous sand and gravel operations located within the watershed.
-Industrial stormwater activities are considered in compliance with provisions of the TMDL if they obtain an industrial stormwater general permit or General Sand and Gravel general permit (MNG49) under the NPDES program and properly select, install and maintain all Best Management Practices (BMPs) required under the permit.
+There are several sand and gravel operations located within the watershed.
+Industrial stormwater activities are considered in compliance with the provisions of the TMDL if an Industrial Stormwater General Permit or a General Sand and Gravel permit (MNG49) is issued under the NPDES program and all Best Management Practices (BMPs) are properly selected, installed, and maintained as required under the permit.
 The pollutant load from industrial stormwater activities such as these are estimated to be much less than one percent of the TMDL and are difficult to quantify.
-For the purposes of this TMDL, industrial stormwater and construction stormwater are lumped together into a categorical WLA based on an approximation of the land area covered by those activities.
+For the purposes of this TMDL, industrial stormwater and construction stormwater are lumped together into a WLA category based on an approximation of the land area covered by those activities.